akojo/clutch/README.md

 run the statement using its `update()`, `query()`, `queryone()` or `queryall()` methods.
 These methods correspond exactly to the database methods of same name.

-For example, to „„ate through all red parts:
+For example, to iterate through all red parts:

 ```lua
 local stmt = db:prepare("select * from p where color = :color")